Foreign trade of Iran: Oil and other hydrocarbons

 Iran is the world's 4th largest producer of natural gas and has the world's second largest natural gas reserves after Russia.
 260 billion cubic metres of gas is produced by Iran.
 China is the largest importer of Iranian natural gas, importing 70,000 barrels of mazut, followed by the United Arab Emirates, importing 60,000 barrels.

 Iran has forecasted it will export 16 billion cubic meters at a value of $5.2 billion in 2024.

 Iran sued Pakistan for delaying importation of natural gas from Iran.
 Pakistan said US sanctions caused it to have concerns regarding the importation of gas from Iran.

 Military

 UAVs

 Iran has exports unmanned aerial vehicles (UAVs), with reports indicating that it has supplied Mohajer-6 drones to the Sudanese Armed Forces amid the ongoing Sudanese civil war.
 This development aligns with Iran's broader strategy of increasing arms sales to various global actors, including Ethiopia, Bolivia, Venezuela, and the Polisario Front.
 The sell price of a Shahed-136 drone was estimated at $20,000–$40,000.

 Iran has exported UAVs to Russia which were then used by it in its war against Ukraine.
 According to Reuters, Iran supplied Russia with hundreds of drones with which it made use against Ukraine.
 Iranian drones were transported to Russia via civilian airlines and boats.
-The Ukrainian capital, Kyiv was hit by Iranian Shahed 1236 drones.
-The Ukrainian capital, Kyiv was hit by Iranian Shahed 1236 drones.
+The Ukrainian capital, Kyiv was hit by Iranian Shahed 136 drones.